A general version of Price's theorem: Introduction

 \section{Introduction}

-In this section, we first present a precise formulation of Price's theorem, the proof of which we defer to Section \ref{sec:Proof}.
-We then briefly discuss the relevance of this theorem: In a nutshell, it is a useful tool for estimating the expectation of a nonlinear function $g\left(X_{\Sigma}\right)$ of a Gaussian random vector $X_{\Sigma}\in\R^{n}$ with possibly correlated entries.
-In Section \ref{sec:MartinExample}, we consider a specific example application which illustrates this.
-The relation of our result to the classical versions \cite{PriceTheorem,PriceTheoremExtension} of Price's theorem is discussed in Section \ref{sec:Comparison}.
+In this introduction, we first present a precise formulation of our version of Price's theorem, the proof of which we defer to Section~\ref{sec:Proof}.
+We then briefly discuss the relevance of this theorem: In a nutshell, it is a useful tool for estimating the expectation of a nonlinear function $g(X_{\Sigma})$ of a Gaussian random vector $X_{\Sigma} \in \R^{n}$ with possibly correlated entries.
+In Section~\ref{sec:MartinExample}, we consider a specific example application which illustrates this.
+The relation of our result to the classical versions \cite{PriceTheorem,PriceTheoremExtension} of Price's theorem is discussed in Section~\ref{sec:Comparison}.